 sin2θ + cos2θ = 1

-The generation and synchronization of the drive waveform requires a more precise rotor position indication than provided by the hall effect sensors used in brushless DC motors.
-A resolver, or optical or magnetic encoder provides resolution of hundreds to thousands of parts (pulses) per revolution.
+The generation and synchronization of the drive waveform require a more precise rotor position indication than provided by the hall effect sensors used in brushless DC motors.
+A resolver, or optical or magnetic encoder, provides resolution of hundreds to thousands of parts (pulses) per revolution.

 Induction motors are mostly used in railway traction.
 However, a small synchronous motor, which mounts inside a drive wheel, makes it attractive for such applications.
-The high temperature superconducting version of this motor is one fifth to one third the weight of a copper wound motor.
+The high-temperature superconducting version of this motor is one fifth to one third the weight of a copper wound motor.

-To develop maximum torque, the rotor needs to lag the stator field direction by 90o.
+To develop maximum torque, the rotor needs to lag the stator field direction by 90°.
 Any more, it loses synchronization.
-Much less results in reduced torque.
+Much fewer results in reduced torque.
 Thus, the position of the rotor needs to be known accurately.
 And the position of the rotor with respect to the stator field needs to be calculated and controlled.

+As a result, the industrial-grade electronic speed control used with induction motors is also applicable to large industrial synchronous motors.
 If the rotor and stator of a conventional rotary synchronous motor are unrolled, a synchronous linear motor results.